These 8 startups are focusing on women’s health and wellness in India

 Say Cheese

-Founded in 2020 by Rajpreet Kaur, Mumbai-based femtech startup Say Cheese provides holistic and personalised solutions to cater to women’s happiness for the challenges they face across their career, relationships, and health.
+Founded in 2020 by Rajpreet Kaur, Mumbai-based femtech startupprovides holistic and personalised solutions to cater to women’s happiness for the challenges they face across their career, relationships, and health.

 Rajpreet Kaur, Founder and CEO, Say Cheese